Geometrical framework of quantization problem: The Prequantization

-called map of prequantiztion, is an isomorphism of Lie algebras. \\ The results indicate that we can obtain a representation of the Lie algebra of the observables, ${\cal F}(M)$, in the prequantum Hilbert space ${\cal H}$.
+(or ${\cal F}(M) \mapsto {\frak end}(\Gamma_L)$), called map of prequantiztion, is an isomorphism of Lie algebras. \\ These results indicate that we can obtain a representation of the Lie algebra of the observables, ${\cal F}(M)$, in the prequantum Hilbert space ${\cal H}$.
 In this representation each function $\Phi$ has an associated operator

 on $\Gamma_L$, or on the space of the local representatives $\psi_i$ of the sections,